shannonlee0/linked-list-visualizer/README.md

 ---

 ## Motivation
-As an instructor, I found that the most effective way to teach linked lists was drawing them on a whiteboard.
+As an instructor, I've found that the most effective way to teach linked lists was drawing them on a whiteboard.
 However, this process is:
 1. **Tedious:** Redrawing the entire list for every pointer change is slow and repetitive.
-2. **Error-Prone:** A small mistake can lead to student confusion.
+2. **Error-Prone:** A small mistake can lead to confusion.
-3. **Static:** Students can't "rewind" a whiteboard drawing to see what happened three steps ago.
+3. **Static:** Students can't "rewind" the drawing to see what happened three steps ago.

-I built this tool to automate the whiteboard experience, giving students a dynamic representation of how C++ code manipulates memory.
+I built this tool to automate this whiteboard experience and to give students a dynamic representation of how C++ code manipulates memory.

 ---